biolab/orange3/doc/visual-programming/source/widgets/evaluation/predictions.rst

 .. figure:: images/Predictions-ExampleScatterplot.png

-To get the above plot, we selected *Jitter continuous values*, since the classification tree gives just a few distinct probabilities.
-The blue points in the bottom left corner represent the people with no diameter narrowing, which were correctly classified by both classifiers.
+To get the above plot, we selected *Jitter continuous values*, since the decision tree gives just a few distinct probabilities.
+The blue points in the bottom left corner represent the people with no diameter narrowing, which were correctly classified by both models.
 The upper right red points represent the patients with narrowed vessels, which were correctly classified by both.